WodenWang820118/ng-gtm-site/README.md

 ### Overview

 Google is updating its offerings, including Consent Mode, to comply with regulations like GDPR and DMA.
 The Consent Mode V2 introduces additional settings to better control data usage and ensure lawful consent collection.
 This tool helps organizations adapt Google tags based on user consent, with new parameters like "Ad personalization" and "ad user data" for more refined control.
 Organizations in the European Economic Area using Google's advertising and measurement products must upgrade to [Consent Mode V2](https://developers.google.com/tag-platform/security/guides/consent#upgrade-consent-v2) by March 6, 2024, to maintain features and comply with DMA requirements​.
+You may load the GTM script dynamically based on the consent status or related logic.
+The implementation below ensures privacy primarily by using GTM.

 The implementation uses localStorage to store the consent status and uses the `gtm-templates-simo-ahava`[template](https://github.com/gtm-templates-simo-ahava) in GTM implementation.
-Here are some setup steps:
+Here are some setup steps in GTM:

 ### Consent tags using the template